 Nothing!
 There's no admission charge.

-Aside from hundreds of artisans displaying and selling their creations, performers and musicians will entertain at two different stages, at the Cameo Circle, and at various street locations around the festival.Expect all genres of music, as well as drummers, dancers and more.
+Aside from hundreds of artisans displaying and selling their creations, performers and musicians will entertain at two different stages, and at various street locations around the festival.Expect all genres of music, as well as drummers, dancers and more.

 Where does it happen?